-Sometimes you need selenium wait until element is visible when your targeted element is not visible on page when page is loading.
-If you can put something like wait until element is visible selenium java test then test execution will wait until condition match.
-In any software web application's webdriver test case, you can easily wait for presence of element using IMPLICIT WAIT.
+Sometimes you need selenium wait until element is visible when your targeted element is not visible on the page when the page is loading.
+If you can put something like wait until element is visible selenium java test then test execution will wait until the condition match.
+In any software web application's webdriver test case, you can easily wait for the presence of an element using IMPLICIT WAIT.
 If you have used implicit wait in your test case then you do not require to write any extra conditional statement to wait for element visibility.
-But in some cases, if any element is taking too much time to be visible on software web page then you can use EXPLICIT WAIT condition in your test case.
+But in some cases, if any element is taking too much time to be visible on the software web page then you can use EXPLICIT WAIT condition in your test case.

 Syntax to wait until element is visible selenium java on page is as bellow.
 It will wait max 15 seconds for element.
 As soon as element visible on page, webdriver will go for executing next statement.